hustclf/that_is_me_on_github/README.md

 A markdown file named `that_is_me_on_github.md` will be generated under current folder.

 ## Docker Support
 **Notice: docker will create a folder automatically when not exist.
-To aovid it, We should create a empty file manually.**
+To aovid it, We should create an empty file manually.**

 Run with docker
 ```